CogReact: A Reinforced Framework to Model Human Cognitive Reaction Modulated by Dynamic Intervention: Appendix

-SVM model is implemented with scikit-learn\cite{scikit-learn}.
+The SVM model is implemented with scikit-learn(\cite{scikit-learn}).
 We use default regularization parameter, kernel, and other parameters for both SVM classifier (SVC) and regressor (SVR).
-SVR will take 256 features from LSTM layer of logical reasoning agent as well as question id for input and predict user response time.
-SVC will not only predict user response but also the probability $R_p$ for each possible response, which will serve as the boundary threshold in the drift-diffusion model.
+The SVR takes 256 features from LSTM layer of math logical reasoning agent as well as question id for input and predicts user response time.
+The SVC not only predicts user response (choice) but also the probability $R_p$ for each possible response, which serves as the boundary threshold in the drift-diffusion model.